Mona-Ali-Mostafa98/git-lab2/README.md

 // Deleting a branch locally.
 git branch -d branch_name.
   for example : git branch -d test

+If the branch contains changes that are not yet merged, Git will prevent the deletion by default.
+If you are sure you want to delete the branch regardless of its merge status, you can force the deletion using the -D option:

+  git branch -D branch_name

 //---------------------------------------------
 // Deleting a branch REMOTELY
 git push <remote> --delete branch_name.